 Shock pads and risers.

 We made them out of a rubber conveyor belt.
 What?
 Don’t believe us?
 Smash that download button on the side to get the original vectors.
 All files are compressed to our website standard of 7-Zip.
 Inside you will find the original Inkscape SVG file, Adobe Illustrator file, and finally an Adobe PDF as well.
-These are based on the measurements of our trucks and to compensate the nature of rubber when cutting it the holes were slightly larger at 6.2mm.
+These are based on the measurements of our trucks and to compensate for the nature of rubber when cutting it the holes were slightly larger at 6.2mm.
 But it worked for us!

 Of course, you don’t need a thousand-dollar CNC machine to make your pads.
-If you just need risers a paint-bucket from home depot and a carbide cutting disc on a rotary tool will work just as fine.
+If you just need risers a paint bucket from home depot and a carbide cutting disc on a rotary tool will work just as fine.

 Skateboarding is one of those things that we probably should have stuck with for the medical benefits of exercise alone.
 However, the culture of the ’80s and ’90s was so completely self-destructive that no one wanted to skate anymore.
-If buying name brand products got you called a poser.
+If buying name-brand products got you called a poser.
 Buying generic products got you called a poser.
 Then why try at all?
 Find a new hobby that isn’t filled with a group of dicks.

 Thankfully most of those people have probably died of meth overdose and now people can rediscover the sport once again.
 Despite my medical injuries on the board, it will not stop me from progressing.
-Perhaps we’ll be able to do a trick or do by the end of the year.
+Perhaps we’ll be able to do a trick or so by the end of the year.

-Until next time that’s what server said.
+Until next time; That’s what server said.